Skip to main content

 1. Personalization

-The playback device has changed from the CD Walkman to the MP3 player and now to the cell phone, and the music recording device has changed from a physical disk to an electromagnetic medium of digital files.
+The playback device has changed from the CD Walkman to the MP3 player, and now to the cell phone.
+The music recording device has changed from a physical disk to an electromagnetic medium of digital files.
 Personalization has become even more intense.
 How much has changed during this process?

 2. Recording and Playback Media

-To listen to recorded music, it is necessary to have a recording medium to record the music and a playback medium to play it.
-This fact alone explains why the music industry is a platform industry since it is impossible to listen to recorded music without one of them.
-In addition, the music industry is an industry with strong tastes, where there is no uniform distribution of music, and people have no choice but to consume different styles of music.
-This is a shred of clear evidence that the music-listening market itself is a platform industry.
+To listen to recorded music, it is necessary to have a recording medium for capturing the music and a playback medium to play it.
+This fact alone explains why the music industry is a platform industry, as it is impossible to listen to recorded music without one.
+In addition, the music industry is characterized by strong tastes; there is no uniform distribution of music, and people have no choice but to consume various styles of music.
+This clearly demonstrates that the music-listening market itself is a platform industry.

 The K-pop music user survey was conducted in 2023 with an expanded sample of 3,500 people, including those in their 60s.
-The survey found that 86% of the sample listened to music "at least once a week," with 46.7% of these respondents "almost every day."
-Of these responses, 20-somethings were the most likely to listen at 89.8%.
+The survey found that 86% of the sample listened to music “at least once a week,” with 46.7% of these respondents listening “almost every day.”
+Of these responses, people in their 20s were the most likely to listen, at 89.8%.

-When the length of time they're listening to music per session, 40.9% of respondents listen for "10 minutes or more to less than 30 minutes," followed by 32.7% who listen for "30 minutes or more to less than an hour.
+When it comes to the length of time respondents listen to music per session, 40.9% listen for “10 minutes or more but less than 30 minutes,” followed by 32.7% who listen for “30 minutes or more but less than an hour.”
 The most common time to listen to music is during the commute.
 The most common places to listen to music are in the car or on public transportation (34.8%).
-What this statistic means is that listening to music has become extremely personalized.
-Live concerts by artists are almost the only way to listen to music in groups, making live concerts more of a commodity than ever before.
+This statistic indicates that listening to music has become highly personalized.
+Live concerts by artists are almost the only way to listen to music in groups, making them more of a commodity than ever before.

-What we've talked about so far are statistics related to the playback medium.
+What we’ve talked about so far is statistics related to the playback medium.
 The next question is where the music comes from.
-According to the survey, "online video sites" are the highest at 86.4%, followed by "streaming music" at 69% and "TV music shows" at 34.3%.
-The age demographics show that teens and 20-somethings are the most likely to listen to music from "online video sites", but almost all age groups are equally likely to listen to music from "online video sites".
+According to the survey, “online video sites” have the highest percentage at 86.4%, followed by “streaming music” at 69% and “TV music shows” at 34.3%.
+The age demographics show that teens and those in their 20s are the most likely to listen to music from “online video sites,” but almost all age groups are also likely to listen to music from “online video sites.”
 This statistic is overwhelming.

 3. Screens, Pixels and Music

-Even with the advent of portable and mobile music playback media, music was still a sonic experience until the digital technology revolution with the spread of the Internet.
-Before that, music was "heard" and not "seen."
-Of course, after the advent of color television and dedicated music channels like MTV, music videos existed as a necessary "viewing" medium.
-But for the general public, music videos were just a non-generic medium, just "something you see on TV.
+Even with the advent of portable and mobile music playback media, music was still a sonic experience until the digital technology revolution and the spread of the Internet.
+Before that, music was “heard” and not “seen.”
+Of course, after the advent of color television and dedicated music channels like MTV, music videos existed as a necessary “viewing” medium.
+But for the general public, music videos were just a non-generic medium, merely “something you see on TV.”

 Who would have thought that an auditory art would be destined to fill pixels on a screen?
-Music has become a synaesthetic art that requires both sight and sound.
+Music has become a synesthetic art that requires both sight and sound.
 This shift is evident in the statistics above.
-In the past, music producers were only concerned with sound production and had to do so.
+In the past, music producers were only concerned with sound production and had to carry it out.
 Music videos were a luxury for specialized media situations, but now music producers have been forced to become multidisciplinary artists who must fill the pixels of a screen with sound.

 https://welcon.kocca.kr/ko/info/trend/1953646